IceHe/lib/js/typescript/tsconfig-json.md

 **Do not emit compiler output files like JavaScript source code, source-maps or declarations if any errors were reported.**

-This defaults to false, making it easier to work with TypeScript in a watch-like environment where you may want to see results of changes to your code in another environment before making sure all errors are resolved.
+This defaults to `false`, making it easier to work with TypeScript in a watch-like environment where you may want to see results of changes to your code in another environment before making sure all errors are resolved.

 ##### outDir